 Addiction is an individual, personal disease that manifests differently for each person.
 We offer gender-specific treatment because our clients asked for it directly.
 Process groups consisting of men only offer a safe space for people to talk openly about their issues.
 While some aspects of our drug treatment program involve both men and women, we understand the benefits of offering men-only group therapy.
 According to a national survey on drug use and health, men battle substance abuse and dependency at rates almost double those of women (10.8 percent versus 5.8 percent).
-Call Greater Boston Addiction Centers at 877.920.6583 if you are struggling with any form of substance use disorder, including:
+Call Greater Boston Addiction Centers at 877.920.6583 if you need a rehab program because you are struggling with any form of substance use disorder, including:

 Finding a Men’s Rehab Center in Needham, MA